China denounces Japan protest over military jets' close brush

 Japan protested after Chinese warplanes flew "abnormally close" to Japanese military aircraft over the East China Sea on Wednesday.

-China's Defense Ministry said Japan's repeated accusations "were aimed at furthering the deception of the international community, smearing the image of our military and manufacturing tensions in the region".
+China's Defence Ministry said Japan's repeated accusations "were aimed at furthering the deception of the international community, smearing the image of our military and manufacturing tensions in the region".

 "This type of vile approach by Japan disregards the facts, confuses right and wrong and is entirely the villain bringing suit against his victims," the ministry said in a statement on its website.

-Japan's Self-Defense Force sent a YS-11EB aircraft and an OP-3C surveillance plane to conduct reconnaissance in the air defense identification zone established by China, the ministry said.
+Japan's Self-Defence Force sent a YS-11EB aircraft and an OP-3C surveillance plane to conduct reconnaissance in the air defence identification zone established by China, the ministry said.

 "The operations of the Chinese pilots were professional, standard and restrained," the ministry said.
 "The actions undertaken by the Japanese pilots were dangerous and obviously provocative in their nature."